Affiliate links on Android Authority may earn us a commission. Learn more.

 Is there a release date?

-Simply put — not really.
+Simply put — there isn’t a known date for when hearables will be ubiquitous.
 Judging by the current trend, hearables will likely come to market as a trickle, rather than a bang.
 Take Apple’s AirPods Pro for example.
 They can now technically function as a hearable earbud.
 This is because it’s possible to upload an audiogram to the device and adjust the transparency mode parameters accordingly.
 Sonova has also acquired Sennheiser’s consumer products division.
-This could mean that we’ll begin seeing more Sennheiser products boasting hearables technology in the future.
-That’s not to mention Sony’s collaboration with hearing aid company WS Audiology, too.
+This could mean we’ll begin seeing more Sennheiser products boasting hearables technology in the future.
+That’s not to mention Sony’s collaboration with hearing aid company WS Audiology.

 All of the above indicates that traditional smartphone and headphone brands are getting on board with hearable technology.
 It no longer appears to be a case of if, but when?